omkumavat/lp2/README.md

-# LPII All Practicals Code
+# LPII All Practicals Codes